 We used closed-cell spray foam to meet all county building & planning requirements for the walls, ceiling and floor.

 This was very expensive and one of the things we would change if we could do it over.
 The closed-cell foam was used as both a vapor barrier and insulation.
 If we were to do it again, we would use a vapor barrier product (which we used in another container on the property as storage and have had no issues with condensation transfer) and then use a panel insulation.
+(Editor’s Note: While we appreciate Jaimie’s thoughts, we recommend using closed-cell polyurethane spray foam in most circumstances, especially in containers used for habitation in cold climates.
+Read here for our explanation about why this is so important)

 In your experience, what are the advantages of building with shipping containers?